 The first step in getting prepared for motorhome solar panel installation is to learn as much as you can about solar energy systems in general and RV solar systems specifically.
 As the guys state in our video, there’s really no substitute for knowing the workings of your solar system.
 Really, even if you’re not doing the installation, you should still know about the system since your installer won’t be physically with you down the road as you’re using your system.

 There are so many great resources for learning about solar systems.
 Here are a selection of good places to start, but once you start Googling, you’ll find many others for yourself.
-Explore if solar is right for you with You, Me, and the RV.
+Learn more about RV electrical systems and explore if solar is right for you with You, Me, and the RV.
 Multiple blog posts from Adventurous Way – Start Here.
 Learn about basics and options with EnergySage.
 Get into the nitty gritty details with MotorHome Magazine.

 Once you start the learning phase, you’ll quickly see that there is a ton of information out there, and if you haven’t got much experience, it’ll get very confusing very fast.
 One way to cut through the clutter and get focused on what’s relevant to you is to reach out to your RV network and start having conversations about your goals and questions.
 We are very fortunate to have met some great friends early in our RV Nomad life, and these friends happened to include one who had already installed solar – Chris Clark of Runaway with the Clarks – and one who wanted to install solar, Phil Farley of You, Me, and the RV.
 Scott, Chris, and Phil had many, many conversations over a period of several months discussing the installation project, sharing information, and resolving questions.
 Reach out to the RVers you know who have solar systems and who are thinking of installing systems and get the conversation started !